This post may contain affiliate links. Please read our disclosure policy.

 - Scoop the warm cake into serving bowls.

-- Top with ice cream or whip cream.
-You can also provide chopped peanut butter cups, chocolate chips (semi-sweet chocolate chips are great), and/or diced fruit for an extra topping choice.
+- Top with ice cream or whipped cream.
+(Try this Reese’s Peanut Butter Cup Ice Cream recipe) You can also provide chopped peanut butter cups, reese’s pieces, mini chocolate chips, and/or diced strawberries for an extra topping choice.

 - Have a bottle of chocolate syrup ready for garnish if desired.